 Commitment To The Rule Of Law

 A cornerstone of Adams’ legal philosophy was his unwavering commitment to the rule of law.
 This principle guided his actions as both a lawyer and a president.
-For example, his defense of British soldiers in the Boston Massacre, despite widespread public outrage, showcased his belief in fair representation and due process.
+For example, his defence of British soldiers in the Boston Massacre, despite widespread public outrage, showcased his belief in fair representation and due process.
 As president, this same commitment influenced his policies, ensuring that decisions were made with respect to constitutional principles and legal frameworks.
-Adams’ dedication to the rule of law helped stabilize the young nation and set a standard for future administrations.
+Adams’ dedication to the rule of law helped stabilise the young nation and set a standard for future administrations.

 Diplomacy And Conflict Resolution